ConservationMetrics/gc-explorer/docs/config.md

 #### `PLANET_API_KEY` (optional)

-Provide a Planet NICFI Monthly Basemaps API key to enable the option to use the monthly basemaps as a style option in the basemap selector menu.
+Provide a Planet API key to enable the option to use Planet basemaps as a style option in the basemap selector menu.

 #### `UNWANTED_COLUMNS` (optional) and `UNWANTED_SUBSTRINGS` (optional)